-Tess began her foray into politics by working on Elizabeth Warren’s inaugural campaign in 2012 helping to turn out the vast student population in Boston.
-Inspired by the power of the student vote, Tess began working with Rock the vote, Headcount, and the Andrew Goodman Foundation to continue to build the student voting population in Boston.
-After four years Tess was tired of being cold and moved to sunny San Diego California to work with the ACLU on their Voting rights project.
-In the fall of 2015 Tess moved to Iowa City to work for Hillary Clinton's campaign.
-She traveled to Colorado and Washington state during the primary and ended the 2016 presidential race as a Regional Director in Fairfax county Virginia.
-Inspired by the people of Virginia Tess jumped on Kathy Tran’s race for delegate as the finance director in 2017.
+Tess Rabin entered politics during her sophomore year at Boston University.
+She began by working on Elizabeth Warren’s inaugural senate campaign in 2012.
+Her mission was to mobilize and develop the vast student population in Boston.
+Inspired by the power of the student vote, Tess augmented her previous experience level working with Rock the vote, Headcount, and the Andrew Goodman Foundation by continuing the work of building the student voting population in Boston.
+After four years in the deep freeze of the East Coast, Tess moved to sunny San Diego California to work with the ACLU on their Voting rights project.
+In the fall of 2015 Tess moved to Iowa City as a staffer for the Hillary Clinton campaign.
+She traveled to Colorado and Washington state during primary season and ended the 2016 presidential race as a Regional Director in Fairfax county Virginia.
+Inspired by the people of Virginia Tess jumped on Kathy Tran’s race for delegate as her finance director in 2017.

-Tess has made it a point to work for strong, intelligent women and is thrilled to be working for First Ask to empower more women across the country to run for office.
-Using her experience and unabashed passion for raising money, Tess is excited to take on the fundraising strategy for First Ask and assist all of the First Ask candidates in navigating the world of finance.
-Tess believes that for our country to be truly successful we need women as our representatives at the state and local level.
-She is thrilled to be a part of creating this reality.
+Tess has created a track record working for strong, intelligent inspirational women who create a ladder for those coming next.
+She is thrilled to be working for First Ask empowering and inspiring women across the country to run for public office.
+Using her experience and unabashed passion for raising money, Tess is excited to take on the fundraising strategy for First Ask.
+Her responsibilities include both internal fundraising and assisting all of the First Ask candidates in navigating the challenging world of campaign finance.
+Tess believes that for our country to be truly successful we need women as representatives in all levels of government from federal to state and local.

 Emily Blumberg- Director